 Just as January was unique, I think February will be somewhat unique in the sense that it’ll likely be by far the most expensive month I’ll have all year.
 There are a number of unusual expenses in there.

 Either way, I’m happy to be back in Chiang Mai.
 I’m back to living the lifestyle that I always wanted.
 This is why I sacrificed and worked so hard to achieve FIRE.

 Let’s continue to make the most of every dollar and every second!

-And, of course, this factors out any outgoings that wouldn’t exist if I didn’t have an online business (business expenses, business taxes, philanthropy, student loans, etc.).
+Please note that this report factors out any outgoings that wouldn’t exist if I didn’t have an online business (business expenses, business taxes, philanthropy, investing, student loans, etc.).

 This level of spending on the essentials is a comfortable base for me.
 I suspect that I’ll be more or less in this range of spending most months, outside of occasional travel and the annual visa concerns.
 Of course, I could spend less (especially on housing), but I have no desire or need to.
 Likewise, it’s easy to spend quite a bit more, but I equally lack that desire and need.

 How was your spending for the past month?
 Did you meet your expectations?
 Why or why not?